 If you hang around someone that’s like you it’s gone cause problems.
 So then ya’ll gone try to outdo each other.

-When confronted with their own writing and that of their classmates, students are at first appalled by their faulty communications.
+When confronted with their own writing and that of their classmates, students are at first appalled by their urban grammar.
 After the initial shock, however, students self-correct their papers more efficiently with examples from their own writing as opposed to samples from standardized handouts.
 Of course, the writing samples should be used anonymously.
 The point is to personalize your class instruction not to embarrass or offend your students.

-Ashan R. Hampton has worked as an English instructor in higher education for over 20 years.
-She is a proud graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock under the direction of Dr. C. Earl Ramsey, Emeritus.
-With her doctoral studies on hold, Ashan has found success in online education.
-She produces and teaches original writing and grammar courses for global audiences.
-She is also a published author of 16 nonfiction titles on grammar, writing and inspiration for women.
-Get ordering information and view samples of her work at: www.arhampton.com.
+Ashan R. Hampton is a long-time English instructor turned entrepreneur.
+She is also a proud graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock under the direction of Dr. C. Earl Ramsey, Emeritus.
+Through her company, Onyx Online Education & Training, she offers online writing courses and print books for academic and professional development to individuals and corporations.
+She is also a prolific published author of several books on a variety of topics.
+To find out more about Ashan's work, visit www.arhampton.com.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT

+© 2015-2022 by Ashan R. Hampton, Onyx Online Education & Training.
+All rights reserved.
 This work is licensed under a Creative Commons BY 4.0 license.

+When sharing this content you must agree to: 1.
+Give credit to the creator: Ashan R. Hampton at www.arhampton.com.
+2. Only use this work for noncommercial purposes.
 3. Not use this work to adapt, remix, embed, or derive another work based on the material on this website.